NONESUCH EXPEDITIONS FOUNDED IN 1962

 Isambard Kingdom Brunel

-Isambard Kingdom Brunel was born into an age of iron and industry.
+Brunel , often regarded as a genius was born into an age of iron and industry.
 By the time he was twenty-four in 1830 Brunel was an accomplished engineer.
-His genius grabbed the minds of wealthy backers and among his many ideas he created the world's first large iron steamship.
+His imagination grabbed the minds of wealthy backers and among his many ideas he created the world's first large iron steamship.

-The SS Great Britain a with propeller powered by a steam engine was launched in Bristol on July 19th 1839.
+The first great ship with a propeller powered by a steam engine was launched in Bristol on July 19th 1839.
 The ship's life swung between success and failure.
 Eventually after changes including the removal of the steam engine, conversion to sail power and from passenger carrying to being fully cargo, the 'Britain' was struck by a gale near the southern tip of South America.

 The use of Falkland Islands / Islas Malvinas on our Nonesuch pages conforms with ISO [International Organisation for Standardization ] naming of places.The ISO code is ISO2 - FK AND ISO3 FLK